TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.07.md

-needs which it is designed to fulfill, expanded services, auxiliary public use, additional personnel required to maintain the facility, annual maintenance costs, expected hours of the facility's availability, and overall effect on the town.
+needs which it is designed to fulfill, expanded services, auxiliary public use, additional personnel required to maintain the facility, annual maintenance costs, expected hours of the facility's availability, environmental and sustainability goals and objectives, and overall effect on the town all as appropriate for the project’s scope and budget.
+Environmental and sustainability goals and objectives include design and construction practices that explicitly consider Green technologies, site selection, waste minimization, energy efficiency, water conservation, indoor environmental quality, and other environmental and health factors that may provide financial, environmental, and occupant health and productivity benefits.
 In formulating such a program, the Using Agency, after consultation with the Commission and other agencies or authorities of the town having an interest in the use or development of the facility, shall prepare tentative size and cost requirements of the facility to accommodate such a